NirvaCx/RadIceCream/README.md

 ```
 ./fpgrars-x86_64-pc-windows-msvc--unb.exe main.s
 ```
+Or run the executable .bat file which does the above for you automatically

 Make sure you have the latest Microsoft Visual C++ Redist installed on your computer as FPGRARS depends on it<br>
 https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170 <br>